-Intel has improved its 14nm processes to strengthen its power-to-performance ratio by more than 70% in the five long years it's been on the market, but it's no coincidence that Intel's latest chips are known for high power consumption and heat.
-That's because Intel has had to turn the power dial up further with each generation of chips to provide more performance as it fends off the resurgent AMD.
-That leads to problems with some stock coolers and also requires robust power delivery on your motherboard.
-Those factors combine to make Intel a notorious power guzzler.
+Intel had improved its 14nm processes to strengthen its power-to-performance ratio by more than 70% in the five long years it's been on the market, but Intel's later 14nm generations were known for high power consumption and heat than AMD's Ryzen 5000.
+That's because Intel has had to turn the power dial up further with each generation of chips to provide more performance as it fended off the resurgent AMD.

 In fact, the Ryzen 5000 series chips are the most power-efficient desktop PC chips we've ever tested, with the Ryzen 5 5600X offering the best efficiency.

 Winner: AMD.
 In judging AMD vs Intel CPU performance per watt, It's impossible to overstate the importance of having the densest process node paired with an efficient microarchitecture, and TSMC's 7nm and AMD's Zen 3 are the winning combination.
 The latest Ryzen processors consume less power on a performance-vs-power basis, which equates to less heat generation.
 That eases cooling requirements.